 Ensure your website is responsive even for mobile.
 Mobile is crucial during the auto shopper’s buying journey.
 In fact, 58 percent plan to use the mobile phone as the only device for vehicle research in the future.

-But having a mobile-responsive website is not enough for those in the automotive industry.
-You must take advantage of mobile apps, video content, social media, and local search opportunities in order to seal as many deals as possible.
+However, having a mobile-responsive website is not enough for those in the automotive industry.
+It would help if you took advantage of mobile apps, video content, social media, and local search opportunities to seal as many deals as possible.

 Local search is extremely powerful because 43 percent of queries on Google have local intent.
-Almost half of the search traffic on Google is local, and this can be great if your dealership dominates on local searches for automotive.
+Almost half of the search traffic on Google is local, which can be great if your dealership dominates local searches for automotive.
 Seventy-eight percent of local mobile searches lead to an offline purchase in a few hours.

-It’s important to be discoverable at each stage of the buying process but especially during the final stage.
-This kind of search consists of information on directions, hours, address, and product availability.
+It’s important to be discoverable at each stage of the buying process, but especially during the final stage.
+This search includes directions, hours, addresses, and product availability information.

-According to research, consumers also search for local information throughout the purchase process and that they purchase at a higher rate after a local search.
+According to research, consumers also search for local information throughout the purchase process, and they purchase at a higher rate after a local search.

 Video is the new content king.
 Humans are visual beings and find videos engaging and memorable.
 According to research, 68 percent of buyers prefer to learn about products from short videos.